canonical/jaas-documentation/how-to/add_controller.rst

 The set of commands will do the following:

-- Create a cloud-init template, cloud-init provisions the LXD container that Juju will use.
+- Create a Cloud-init template, Cloud-init provisions the LXD container that Juju will use.
-- The cloud-init script will create an entry in ``/etc/hosts`` to point ``test-jimm.localhost`` to the LXD bridge address in order to route this request to your host network.
+- The Cloud-init script will create an entry in ``/etc/hosts`` to point ``test-jimm.localhost`` to the LXD bridge address in order to route this request to your host network.
-- The cloud-init script will add the CA cert in ``/usr/local/share/ca-certificates/jimm-test.crt`` to the machine.
+- The Cloud-init script will add the CA cert in ``/usr/local/share/ca-certificates/jimm-test.crt`` to the machine.
 If you've placed JIMM's CA cert elsewhere, please update this file location.
 - Finally the bash script will bootstrap Juju and configure it to communicate with JIMM.

 Next, we will create a network relay to forward traffic from our host network through to the Juju server running in a LXC container.

 .. note::
-    The network relay relies on the ``socat`` application running continuously in the background.
+    The network relay relies on the ``socat`` application running in the background.
     The application will need to be run again between system reboots.

 .. code:: bash